994

 In our clinics, many men are reluctant to circumcision, citing fear of pain as the primary factor.
 Some are even unwilling to contemplate the foreskin removal procedure due to this concern.

-Traditional circumcision can be painful, even though anaesthesia can make the process painless.
+Traditional circumcision can be painful, even though anesthesia can make the process painless.

-Conventional circumcision typically involves administering a local anaesthetic injection in the pubic area.
-The anesthesia process can be uncomfortable, leading some men to opt for general anaesthesia (GA).
+Conventional circumcision typically involves administering a local anesthetic injection in the pubic area.
+The anesthesia process can be uncomfortable, leading some men to opt for general anesthesia (GA).
 While GA ensures you won't feel any pain during the procedure, it comes with significant risks that may not justify the simplicity of a circumcision.

 With the Shang Ring method, only numbing cream is applied for anesthesia, eliminating the need for injections.
 After applying the cream for about 30 minutes, the skin becomes numb, and the procedure can commence.
 This method involves using two components: an inner and an outer ring.